capitaldesignfx/new_layout/README.md

 * Install Ruby, the bundler gem, and Jekyll
 * Run `bundle install` in this repo directory
 * `bundle exec jekyll server`, then go to [http://localhost:4000](http://localhost:4000)
+* Run `test.sh` to validate HTML and check for broken links

 To update the site:

 * Update source code
 * Test locally by running `bundle exec jekyll server`, and then going to [http://localhost:4000](http://localhost:4000)
-* Run `./upload_to_s3.sh`, which will build the prod version (includes google analytics and minified css), and upload the files directly to the techorrect-website s3 bucket
+* ~~Run `./upload_to_s3.sh`, which will build the prod version (includes google analytics and minified css), and upload the files directly to the techorrect-website s3 bucket~~
+* Push your changes to master.
+Bitbucket pipelines will then run tests and deploy your code to S3.
+Please avoid commiting to master unless you actually want to deploy, because the free Bitbucket account only has 50 minutes of pipeline minutes.
+Use pull requests instead to manage pending changes
 * (optional) Manually invalidate the Cloudfront distribution cache.
 If this isn't done, the Cloudfront cache will expire within the next 24 hours and the site should be updated then.

 ## TODO